MicrosoftDocs/cpp-docs/docs/build-insights/reference/vcperf-commands.md

 ::: moniker range="<=msvc-150"

-The C++ Build Insights tools are available in Visual Studio 2019.
-To see the documentation for that version, set the Visual Studio **Version** selector control for this article to Visual Studio 2019.
+The C++ Build Insights tools are available starting in Visual Studio 2019 and later.
+To see the documentation for that version, set the Visual Studio **Version** selector control for this article to Visual Studio 2019 or later.
 It's found at the top of the table of contents on this page.

 ::: moniker-end
-::: moniker range="msvc-160"
+::: moniker range=">=msvc-160"

-This article lists and describes the commands available in *vcperf.exe*, and how to use them.
+This article lists and describes the commands available in *`vcperf.exe`*, and how to use them.

 ## Commands to start and stop traces

+> [!IMPORTANT]
-*IMPORTANT: the following commands all require administrative privileges.*
+> The following commands all require administrative privileges.

 | Option           | Arguments and description |
 |------------------|---------------------------|